slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 slate app get-conf telegraf > telegraf.yaml
 ```

-This will save a local copy of the telegraf configuration, formatted as a .yaml file.
+This will save a local copy of the Telegraf configuration, formatted as a .yaml file.
 We will modify this configuration accordingly, and eventually deploy the application with this configuration.
 Open the configuration file with your preferred text editor, and follow the instructions below to configure each piece of the application.